SenseiDeElite/agecord/README.md

 Your private key is stored encrypted on your device using [Argon2id + XChaCha20-Poly1305](https://github.com/paulmillr/awasm-noble).
 It is never uploaded anywhere.

+Cryptographic operations utilize WebAssembly and follow RFCs whenever possible, making them secure and fast.

 **Wire format**

 Encrypted messages are sent as raw ciphertext, prefixed with `[age]` so the extension can identify them.
-Each message embeds a bindingId, the ciphertext, and an Ed25519 signature — all in a single self-contained string.
+Each message embeds a bindingId (to prevent cross-channel replay), the ciphertext, and an Ed25519 signature — all in a single self-contained string.
 Messages are encrypted to both the recipients and the sender, so both parties can read the conversation.

 **Key fingerprints**